Do you know your Boost from your CPA? Facebook Page insights from ad account insights?

 Impressions / CPM

-An impression is one instance of one ad seen by a person.
-CPM is the media industry measurement of ad views.
+An impression is one instance of one ad seen by one person.
+CPM is the media industry measurement.

 CPM, stands for, Cost per mille.
 And is reported in money terms.
 E.g. “a CPM of €3.59” means Facebook charged you €3.59 for one ad viewed 1000 times.